-Canon 100D versus Olympus E-M10 II
+Canon 100D vs Olympus E-M10 II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and August 2015.
 The 100D is a DSLR, while the E-M10 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (100D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (100D) and a Four Thirds (E-M10 II) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (6 percent) than the Canon 100D.
 Moreover, the E-M10 II is slightly lighter (4 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (E-M10 II).
 Mirrorless cameras, such as the E-M10 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.